 I knew you must have.
 No one stops here anymore unless they do.

-Look closely when she signs the motel register, and you'll see that The Bates hadn't taken in a single guest in over eight months.
-Imagine the Bates' feelings when they were, in effect, put out of business by the new interstate that rerouted travelers away from their motel.
+.
 No wonder Norman had an attitude problem.
 In fact, it could be argued that the real villain in Psycho is not Norman Bates at all, but those forces in our society that scuttled the American Dream for countless small town communities across the nation.

 The house that I grew up in during the '70s and '80s was one block off of Interstate Avenue, and it wasn't uncommon to see prostitutes in front of the Rose City Motel, or to see a police car lurch into the parking lot of The Viking Motel.
 The enormous sign of a local church warned passersby that "The wages sin pays is death" in brimstone-gothic lettering.
 Interstate Avenue was a neighborhood full of potential—or, who knows? literal—Norman Bateses.

 Miraculously, the vintage motels are still there.
 And their signage is a flamboyant theme park of neon and painted tin.
 Las Vegas in miniature.
 If they haven't been protected under the Historic Register Act, they should be.
-These signs harken back to an era when automobile travel was practiced as if it was a constitutional right, part of our Manifest Destiny.
+These signs hark back to an era when automobile travel was practiced as if it was a constitutional right, part of our Manifest Destiny.

-There's the Westerner Motel, an enormous metal plank topped by a jauntily tilted neon cowboy hat.
+ily tilted neon cowboy hat.
 I imagine a boy from another era persuading his parents to stop here for the night.
 After tucking their son in to bed, they'd sneak across the street to the South Pacific island-themed Alibi Restaurant for a cocktail in the Tiki Room, perfectly preserved with vintage Tiki idols and imitation grass roofs.
 You half expect Jack Lord to emerge from the men's room.

 The Palms Motor Hotel crouches behind a neon sign that is perhaps 40 feet tall and 15 feet wide.
 It features palm trees, monkeys, and a massive yellow illuminated arrow that points you toward the lobby.
 As a bonus, prospective guests are promised FREE TV.
 Not to be outdone by The Palms, the nearby Mel's Motor Inn offers wayfarers DIRECT DIAL PHONES and COLOR TV.